-Political persuasion is an art, but also a science.
+Political persuasion (and manipulation) is an art, but also a science.

 And since anyone can ramble about the “art” part, in this article you are going to learn the science of political persuasion.

 This article will show you the influencing techniques that politicians use to persuade people to vote and back their policies –even when it’s not in the voters’ best interests-.